-The Chamilli Story
+The Story of Chamilli

-There's no Chamilli Wikipedia page, not just yet anyway.
 So just in case you were curious about how Chamilli was born, what Chamilli means and who makes the little parcels of joy read on...

-You may be wondering who makes these magical little parcels?!
-Well, my name is Pritie and I’m the chef and owner of Chamilli.
+Well, my name it Pritie and I’m the chef and owner of Chamilli.

 By day I work in advertising, so this is a real passion project.
 But it's amazing to make a past time into something a little bit more.